What Does it Take to Be a Dental Laboratory Technician?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Types of Dental Laboratory Technician Jobs

 In the United States, there were 38,100 jobs for Dental Laboratory Technician in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Dental Laboratory Technician by 2026.
-Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.
+The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Dental Laboratory Technician are Utah, Michigan, and Arizona.
 Watch out if you plan on working in Kansas, Missouri, or Maine.
 These states have the worst job growth for this type of profession.

 How Much Does a Dental Laboratory Technician Make?

 Dental Laboratory Technicians make between $25,320 and $64,180 a year.

 Dental Laboratory Technicians who work in Alaska, Virginia, or Colorado, make the highest salaries.